VegaDeftwing/OpGuidesHugoSrc/content/Engineering/2-arch.md

 Obviously if you need this you'll need IRC open on a different device than the one you're installing from.
 There are plenty of IRC clients available for any platform though.

-!>☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠☠
+## Installation

+<p class="tip">☠☠☠</br>
-Seriously, **backup your shit.** I've done this countless times and have still managed to accidentally wipe a drive.
+    Seriously, <b>backup your shit.</b> I've done this countless times and have still managed to accidentally wipe a drive.
 There's a good chance you're about to completely murder your windows install.
 This is a necssary evil to learn, and I assure you'll be happy you've done all this, but this next bit is actual hell for people.
 I'm sorry it gets so bad so early.
 I promise it's worth it, okay?
 The next section requires a lot of reboots and has steps where you can't have this guide open on the computer you're working on.
-Don't be stupid.
+Don't be stupid.</br>☠☠☠ </p>

-!> To be fair, you should probably be doing backups anyway.
+>  To be fair, you should probably be doing backups anyway.
 We'll talk about this at some point, but, if you don't have a regular back up solution + an occasional full disk backup and you're already pretty nerdy, you might want to remedy that sooner rather than later

 ---

-**MAC**: Beware, none of the following was writen with a MAC in mind, and as such I strongly recommend you read https://wiki.archlinux.org/index.php/Mac#Installation and look for where my instructions deviate from what's recommended here.
+**MAC USERS**: Beware, none of the following was writen with a MAC in mind, and as such I strongly recommend you read https://wiki.archlinux.org/index.php/Mac#Installation and look for where my instructions deviate from what's recommended here.

 ---